Cybercom-Digital-Solutions/signport-docs/source/includes/_documentservice.md

 permissons | The group of your token | The group with access to read document document || The document to be signed signingOrder| false | A true or false vaule.
 If set to true, users will be able to sign in the order of signers.
-Mail will be sent to the signer who's next in turn if sendEmail is true. returnurl? | empty | If you want the user to be sent to a specific URL after signing, this is where you'd put it sendEmail? | false | A true or false value.
+Mail will be sent to the signer who's next in turn if sendEmail is true. returnUrl? | empty | If you want the user to be sent to a specific URL after signing, this is where you'd put it sendEmail? | false | A true or false value.
 If set to true, the user will be sent an email invitation to sign the document.
-(Requires email set in signer) state? | empty | The state parameter is used to preserve some state object from the requesting service
+(Requires email set in signer) state? | empty | The state parameter is used to preserve some state object from the requesting service signMessage? | Jag skriver härmed under dokumentet från föregående sida. | Sets a specific signmessage shown to user during signing

 ## Update a specific document